Updated April 15, 2023

 Let’s take a simple and easy example to understand the yield statement:

-From the above example we can see the yield_function() which wants to return more than one value so in this case return statement cannot be used but to do so we can use yield statement to print or return more than one value from the function.
-So yield statements are usually used on the functions that are called as generator function because the yield statement is used when we want to iterate over sequence of values to be returned by the single function but you do not want to save all these values in memory which means as a how the yield statement generates value to be returned each time the memory is overwritten as to it iterates and returns all the value without using memory to all the values which yield statement returns.
+From the above example, we can see the yield_function(), which wants to return more than one value, so in this case, return statement cannot be used, but to do so, we can use yield statement to print or return more than one value from the function.
+So yield statements are usually used on the functions that are called as generator function because the yield statement is used when we want to iterate over a sequence of values to be returned by the single function, but you do not want to save all these values in memory which means as a how the yield statement generates value to be returned each time the memory is overwritten as to it iterates and returns all the value without using memory to all the values which yield statement returns.

-To print iterable values we use for loop in normal functions.
-The generator function is also like a normal function but if we use yield statements then it generator function as it needs to print the iterable values returned by the functions.
+To print iterable values, we use for loop in normal functions.
+The generator function is also like a normal function, but if we use yield statements, then it generator function needs to print the iterable values returned by the functions.

-Now let us see an example that has the code which demonstrates of generating generator object and printing the return values using a loop.
+Now let us see an example with the code that demonstrates generating generator objects and printing the return values using a loop.

-In this above code the gen_func() when it is called for the first time it returns ‘0’ as the value, and next time when it is called the value returned previously is incremented by 1 as inside the code of function and then it returns ‘1’ and again the value of x is incremented and returns ‘2’ as value this loop continues till less than 5 as mentioned in the while loop above in the code.
+In this above code, the gen_func() when it is called for the first time it returns ‘0’ as the value.
+Next, when it is called, the value returned previously is incremented by 1 as inside the function’s code, and then it returns ‘1’.
+Again the value of x is incremented and returns ‘2’ as a value; this loop continues till less than 5 as mentioned in the while loop above in the code.
 So it prints values ‘0’, ‘1’, ‘2’, ‘3’, ‘4’.

 The main points why yield statements can be used instead of the return statement:

-In this topic when the function is called after it has completed the loop then we will get an error and this error can be caught and raise the error by using next() method which can be shown in the below example.
+In this topic, when the function is called after it has completed the loop, then we will get an error, and this error can be caught and raise the error by using the next() method, which can be shown in the below example.

-So in the above, we get StopIteration error and it can be done using next() method.
+So in the above, we get StopIteration error, and it can be done using the next() method.
 This is done as below.

-Like other programming languages, Python can return a single value but in this, we can use yield statements to return more than one value for the function.
-The function that uses yield keyword is known as a generator function.
+Like other programming languages, Python can return a single value, but in this, we can use yield statements to return more than one value for the function.
+The function that uses the yield keyword is known as a generator function.
 So this function can be used when you want the iterable values to be returned.
-The yield statement not only helps to return more than one value but it also saves time and memory by using more functions and it can save the memory as every time the function is called it stores its value in local memory and it uses it again for the next call.
+The yield statement not only helps to return more than one value, but it also saves time and memory by using more functions, and it can save the memory as every time the function is called, it stores its value in local memory, and it uses it again for the next call.